 Hi!
 I’m Alex.

-A late-blooming wanderluster from the ever-sunny and humid Singapore.
+A late-blooming flashpacker from the ever-sunny and humid Singapore.

-I’m one chap who daydream about visiting captivating landscapes and architectural marvels shown in travel pictorial books for the longest time.
-But the age-old equation that work & career comes before anything else had me subscribed to the thought of ‘travel around the world after retirement’.
-Being in the rat race and complaining about the lack of time like every Singaporeans, it seems that my travel dream will stay as it is.
+I am one who will always daydream about visiting captivating landscapes and architectural marvels shown in travel pictorial books.
+But the age-old equation that career comes before anything else had me subscribed to the thought of ‘travel around the world after retirement’.
+Being in the rat race and found myself complaining about the lack of time like every Singaporeans.
+It would seem that my dream will stay as it is.

-Meeting my wife changed that, she loves to travel and has been to many places.
-I was hooked to travel after our trip to Hong Kong in 2008 – my 1st, her dozens.
-The well-deserved break after what seems to me like an eternity had reignited my travel desire to visit places which I have longed to see.
+Meeting my wife changes that, she loves travelling and has been to many places.
+Our Hong Kong trip back in 2008 (my first, her dozen) got me wanting to travel more.
+The well-deserved break after what seems like an eternity reignited my travel desire to visit places which I have longed to see.
 The travel bug bit me hard this time and got me running – Where have I been to?

-The travel trips thereafter made me fall in love with photography, landscape and unique architectures in particular.
-Being at the actual places which I longed to never fail to evoke an emotional moment, which is simply amazing.
+The subsequent trips got me into photography with landscapes and unique architectures in particular.
+Being at the actual sites has never failed to evoke an emotional moment, which is simply amazing.
 I may not retain what I read about the history bits of the Death Railway.
 But I can always remember my exact expression after seeing the railway in person, likewise that I will never forget how I gawked at the Colosseum.

-I believe that’s one of the reasons why people travel.
-A Chinese idiom saying of 行千里路, 胜读万卷书 which means ‘One would benefit more travelling a thousand miles than reading ten thousand books’ sums it up perfectly.
+I believe that is one of the main reasons why people travel.
+A Chinese idiom saying of 行千里路, 胜读万卷书 which means ‘One would benefit more from travelling a thousand miles than reading ten thousand books’ sums it up perfectly.

 I hope my humble travel blog can inspire people to take time off from work every now and then to explore the world.
-May the infectious travel bug catch on and put you on the next travel adventure no matter how big or small.
-And if you are still complaining about the lack of time (like what I used to do), ditch that thought now, the world’s waiting for you!
+May the infectious travel bug catches on and put you on the next trip no matter how long or short.
+And if you are still complaining about the lack of time (like what I used to do), ditch that thought now and go travel!

 Travel safe always!!
 And I would love to hear from you too!